Provincie-Zuid-Holland/PDF-conversion-tool/README.md

 ## Requirements
 Two applications are needed:
-- [OfficeToPDF.exe](https://github.com/cognidox/OfficeToPDF) Apache 2 license a permissive free software license
+- Microsoft Office
 - [LibreOffice (opensource officepackage)](https://nl.libreoffice.org/)

-The executable ('PDF_conversion_tool.exe') installs all the needed dependencies to run the tool.
+The executable ('PDF_conversion_tool.exe') installs all the needed python dependencies to run the tool.
 If the tool is run from the .py file ('PDF_conversion_tool.py') there are extra files needed (also available in this repository):

 - file '_functions/check_length.py'
 - file '_functions/combine.py'